In this section you will define professional engagement and discuss actions to increase your professional well-being.

 Exploration Activity

-There are seven characteristics included in the definition of professional engagement.
+There are four characteristics included in the definition of professional engagement.
 Read the following characteristics and think about the ones that speak most to you.
-It is not expected that individuals align with all seven but rather embrace the characteristics that fit most with your current career stage.
-If it is helpful, use the graphic of professional engagement and circle the number that best represents your alignment with each characteristic.
-1 equals low alignment and 5 equals complete alignment.
+It is not expected that individuals align with all four but rather embrace the characteristics that fit most with your current career stage.

-Listen to the video to learn more about professional engagement.
+Listen to the podcast to learn more about professional engagement.

 Summary